 There is no exact number that will tell you whether or not a moped is entirely dead.
 It depends on how it has been used and the service history.

 While cars can last 200,000 miles, you aren’t likely to see this reached on a scooter.
-That said, 50,000 miles isn’t necessarily crazy.
+That said, 50,000 miles isn’t necessarily crazy on the average scooter.

 Does Mileage Always Matter?